 Emergency dental crowns cover an existing damaged tooth or an implant.
 It completely covers the top part of the tooth.
 When used to cover fractured or chipped teeth, there is more protection from further bacterial and physical damage.

 The dental crown procedure is flexible as it’s used to address several dental concerns.
-Crowns can fix a lost tooth with implants or support a dental bridgework.
+Crowns can fix a lost tooth with implants or support dental bridgework.
 It’s also an effective treatment to reinforce a tooth following a root canal procedure.